jamessonbros/discoveryseakayak.com/README.md

 * `web` - the remote, in that case, this is the production server
 * `master` - the same branch we use for development

+Or similarly to push to a dev server:

+        $ git push dev master